Yoimiya42/Object_Oriented_Programming__Java/COMP0004/Revision/Revision.md

 ### OOP concepts
+`Abstraction`: Hide the complex implementation details and focusing on the essential features of the object.(e.g. `abstract class`, `interface`)
+`Encapsulation`: Bundle attributes and methods that operate on data into a single unit (class), restrict access to the inner workings, provide a public API to interact.
 `Inheritance`: subclass is a "specialization-of"/"kind-of" superclass, shared `public` and `protected` fields and methods, can add more properties or override methods.
 `Override`:  provides a specific implementation for method already defined in its superclass.
 `Overload`: multiple methods with the same name but different parameters in the same class or subclass.